Started |

 As for the wings themselves; I searched for quite

 a while to find the right materials.
-I think that I have
+I think that

 found a passable solution in Fimo liquid, which I